 As you have been reading this letter, you may have recognized that you, too, are longing for a closer, more intimate relationship with God as your Father.
 But perhaps there is a satanic barrier—like the black skull cap in my case—that has come between you and the Father.

 Remember that Jesus is the only One who can reveal the Father to you.
 Ask Him to remove any barrier there may be in your life and then to grant you a direct personal revelation of the Father.
-After that, just trust Him and wait for Him to grant you the revelation that you need in His own way and time—the revelation you have requested.
+After that, just trust Him and wait for Him to grant you—in His own way and time—the revelation you have requested.